vmthunder/spec/thunder-boost_snapshot_with_cache.rst

 ````

-Besides operations of VMThunder, Our modification to Nova itself is
+Besides operations of VMThunder described above, Our modification to Original
-light-weighted.
-Two major functions, i.e., the creation and deletion of the
+code of nova is light-weighted.
+Two major functions, i.e., the creation and
-original and diff volumes, are implemented as following:
+deletion of the original and diff volumes, are implemented as following:
 (i) creation: We add a volume-driver class extends the original class
 "DriverVolumeBlockDevice" in file "nova/virt/block_device.py" to prepare the
 original volume and diff volume.